VoliJS/NestedTypes/README.md

 Type annotations and defaults rules summary
 -----------------------------------
+Semantic of type annonation designed to be both intuitive and protective, in order to have minimal learning curve and help to overcome typical backbone.js mistakes usually done by newbies.
+Howewer, it's not as simple behind the scene.
+Here's more formal and detailed description of logic behind defaults:

 - defaults spec must be an object
 - any function used as default value is treated as constructor, and will be invoked with 'new' to create an object.